OscarScheniz/stm_firmware/README.md

 ## Build

-Run `make` to build the project.
+Run `make` in the terminal to build the project.

 ## Flash

-Run `make flash` to flash the project onto the MCU.
+Run `make flash` in the terminal to flash the project onto the MCU.

 ## Debug